Metalhead (Black Mirror): Filming

 Slade initially received the script in June 2016, while finishing work on the first series of American Gods.
-Slade was involved in Peake's casting, and had a large amount of autonomy during filming.
-A large amount of location scouting was carried out, with Slade looking for "incredibly soft and overcast" light and "desolation".
+He was involved in Peake's casting, and had a large amount of autonomy during filming.
+Extensive location scouting was carried out, with Slade looking for "incredibly soft and overcast" light and "desolation".
 The 12-day shoot took place in England, largely in Devon and around London.
 With minimal dialogue in the episode, Slade noted that scenes were divided into many brief shots, as scenes utilising green screens would be difficult for Peake.

 Filming took place on two monochrome cameras, not many of which existed at the time.
 In the scenes with Bella in a car, a remote driver controlled steering from a pod on top of the car.
 This allowed Peake to act fearfully with more realism.
 At one point, a dog jumps through a van window and shoots the driver.
 This sequence was achieved by filming the glass being broken for real, then adding the dog and additional broken glass in post-production.

 Real Lidar scans were used to create the scenes shown from the dog's perspective.
 Collins came up with the idea that in the scene where the dog escapes the car wreckage, the release of its limb would be similar to the action of a drill chuck.
 Collins noted that the dog is "almost humanized" by its movement and damaged arm and compared the dog's multifaceted limbs to Pin Art.

 The final scene shows a case full of teddy bears, which were yellow in real life but appear white in the episode.
 Brooker originally considered a gadget such as a Game Boy instead of a teddy bear, but Slade insisted on "something that you can touch, that you would hold to you, that would give you comfort".
 The teddy bears were intended by Slade to be the only "soft and comforting" element of the story.